acidanthera/VoodooPS2/README.md

 ### Change Log:

+2018-10-08 v1.9.2

+- Tapping stability: ignore moves while waiting for tap gestures (eg. pointer will not move while making a tap or double tap gesture)

+- Increase TapThreasholdX/Y, DoubleTapThresholdX/Y (from 50/100 to 75/150)

 2018-09-28 v1.9.1

 - Fix panic caused by notifications that sometimes happen during HID registration (reported issue #166 and elsewhere)